inmyth/bot-plan/README.md

     - https://btc-alpha.github.io/api-docs/?python#orderbook-events

 ### XMM bot
-- XMM has been developed by Okun.
-We need to expand it to cover other exchanges
+- Expand it to cover other exchanges

 ### Cryptopanic price tagger
+probably not feasible, considering the time of publication doesn't correspond to time of movement
 - tags news on price chart

 ## Support